Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Is 850W enough for the RTX 5070 Ti and Ryzen 7 9800X3D?

 Yes.
 Combined gaming load for this build runs 480-530W at the wall — roughly 450-500W from the PSU after 80+ Gold efficiency losses.
 The 850W RM850e operates at 55-65% load during gaming, which is its most efficient and coolest operating range.
-The only scenario approaching 850W is simultaneous full CPU rendering plus GPU compute — unlikely during standard gaming sessions.
+The only scenario approaching 850W is simultaneous full CPU rendering plus GPU compute — not a standard gaming workload.

 Can this build run 4K gaming without DLSS?

 In most titles, yes.
-The RTX 5070 Ti delivers 75-105 FPS native 4K in games like Hogwarts Legacy and Call of Duty at max settings.
-In the most demanding titles — Cyberpunk 2077 with full ray tracing, Microsoft Flight Simulator 2024 — native 4K sits at 42-55 FPS at Ultra, requiring DLSS Quality or Frame Generation for a consistently smooth experience.
-For pure native 4K in all titles, the RTX 5080 at $999 is the step up.
+The RTX 5070 Ti delivers 75-130 FPS native 4K in games like Hogwarts Legacy and Call of Duty at max settings.
+In the most demanding titles — Cyberpunk 2077 with full ray tracing, Microsoft Flight Simulator 2024 — native 4K sits at 42-55 FPS at Ultra, where DLSS Quality or Frame Generation becomes necessary for a consistently smooth experience.
+The RTX 5080 at ~$1,249 is the step up for native 4K across all titles without upscaling.

 Why the 9800X3D over the Ryzen 9 9900X for this budget?